bytebase/bytebase.com/content/docs/tutorials/api.md

 ## Start Bytebase and prepare the accounts

 1. Make sure your Docker daemon is running.
-Copy and paste the commands to start one Bytebase and two MySQL instances via Docker.
+Copy and paste the commands to start Bytebase.

    <IncludeBlock url="/docs/get-started/install/terminal-docker-run"></IncludeBlock>